 The little guy and I are of course having a blast with our It’s A Small World theme.
 This week, we learned about Natural Wonders like The Grand Canyon, Ayer’s Rock, Matterhorn, Victoria Falls, and Giant Sequoia Trees.
 Truly breath-taking, don’t ya think?
+Today’s process art experience was all about waterfalls and it was a blast!

 In today’s lesson, we learned that Victoria Falls is the largest waterfall in the world.
 And it’s also the focus of this fun Dripping Waterfall Invitation to Create Process Art Experience.